computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 __"Design-driven software."__

-Standard Library is probably the smallest company on this list, and a great example of a company that has found a well-defined market niche and created a development philosophy to match it.
+Standard Library is probably the smallest company on this list, but they're a great example of a company that has found a well-defined market niche and created a development philosophy to match it.
 Their promise of 'design-driven software' must appeal to institutional clients like the Harvard Design Magazine, the Whitney Museum, and RISD.
+Standard Library's landing page also lists many collaborations with other agencies and shops, highlighting the (perhaps under-appreciated) fact that many projects are a joint effort between multiple companies or freelancers.
+There's probably also a lot of value in being able to work well with a network of other contractors.

 ### Citrusbyte